DorgeHrushikesh/Cars-Data-Analysis-Project/README.md

 ##### 4. Installation

 ### Introduction
-##### Data analysis plays a crucial role in the automotive industry, providing valuable insights into various aspects such as sales trends, customer preferences, market competition, and more.
-This repository aims to explore and analyze car-related data to uncover interesting findings and trends.
+##### In this data analysis project, I utilized Python to explore and analyze the Cars dataset sourced from Kaggle.
+The primary objective was to gain valuable insights into the dataset and perform various data manipulation tasks.

 ### Data Sources
 ##### The data used in these projects is derived from various publicly available datasets related to the automotive industry.